Pha Khao district

-Pha Khao (ผาขาว; [pʰǎː kʰǎːw]) is a district (amphoe) of Loei Province, northeastern Thailand.
+Pha Khao (ผาขาว; [pʰǎː kʰǎːw]) is a district (amphoe) of Loei Province, in northeastern Thailand.

 Geography

 Neighboring districts are (from the south clockwise): Phu Kradueng, Nong Hin, Wang Saphung, and Erawan of Loei Province; and Si Bun Rueang of Nong Bua Lamphu Province.

 History

 The minor district (king amphoe) was established on 1 January 1988, when the four tambons, Pha Khao, Tha Chang Khlong, Non Po Daeng, and Non Pa Sang, were split off from Phu Kradueng.
 It was upgraded to a full district on 3 November 1993.

 Administration

 The district is divided into five sub-districts (tambons), which are further subdivided into 64 villages (mubans).
 There are no municipal (thesaban) areas.
 There are five tambon administrative organizations (TAO).